 The cost of living in Romania is generally very low.
 Overall, students will need an average monthly budget of 300 RON to 500 RON.

 This can be broken down into 150 - 300 RON per month to rent a private apartment, and around 150 RON for food.
 According to Numbeo, this means the capital of Romania, Bucharest, is around 50% cheaper to live in than London, with a rent that is 87% lower than New York.
 Also, in Romania, all students receive a free transport pass, making student life even more affordable!

 Scholarships, awards and bursaries

-All EU students are entitled to the same grants as Romanian students and there are some grants offered specifically to non-EU students.
+All EU students are entitled to the same grants as Romanian students.
+There are also some grants offered specifically to non-EU students.
 Grants are normally awarded based on a student’s academic merit or social situation.
-This website provides useful links to state-funded scholarships for both EU and non-EU students studying in Romania.
+The Useful resources section at the bottom of this guide includes a link to a list of state-funded scholarships for both EU and non-EU students studying in Romania.

 Working while studying

-The Romanian government has decided that 11,250 lei per year (approximately €2400) is the minimum amount of money that a non-EU student must have in order to live independently.
+The Romanian government has decided that 11,250 RON per year (approximately 2,400 EUR) is the minimum amount of money that a non-EU student must have in order to live independently.

-- A letter which confirms your grant, scholarship or loan
+- a letter which confirms your grant, scholarship or loan